-In order to have a healthy relationship, both partners must be committed – not only to each other but committed to making the relationship successful.
+In order to have a healthy relationship with your partner, both individual must be committed – not only to each other but committed to making the relationship successful.
 Every relationship has its highs and lows, but the key point is to keep communication at a level that produces honesty, trust and happiness.
 As relationships progress, you learn new things about each other – things that may irritate or even upset you – which is all part of turning your relationship into something that will become long-term.

 Commitment is of high importance within a relationship.
 If one partner is more committed than the other, this may lead to issues that could expand into larger problems.
 If you believe that you’re paying more attention to your partner in the form of making all the contact first, paying for dates and even showing more affection, you must communicate with your partner and explain that your needs are not being met.
 Being honest with him/her will benefit your relationship as changes can be made earlier rather than leaving it until the point where you find it difficult to talk to them.